microsoft/sqlworkshops-sql2022workshop/sql2022workshop/03_BuiltinQueryIntelligence.md

 While the Query Store collected key performance information for queries, the query processor in SQL Server 2022 will also use the Query Store to persist information to accelerate query performance including to support features such as Optimized Plan Forcing, Memory Grant feedback, Cardinality Estimation (CE) Model feedback, and Degree of Parallelism (DOP) feedback.

+<p style="border-bottom: 1px solid lightgrey;"></p>

-## Solutions for faster performance with the next generation of Intelligent Query Processing (IQP)
+## Solutions for faster performance with no code changes using the next generation of Intelligent Query Processing (IQP)

 Intelligent Query Processing is a family of capabilities built into the query processor in the database engine designed to accelerate performance with no code changes.
 The next generation of Intelligent Query Processing is built on a foundation of capabilities found in SQL Server 2017 and 2019 as seen in the following figure: